joshwadd/Lane-Line-Identification/README.md

 def canny(img, low_threshold = 50, high_threshold = 150):
     return cv2.Canny(img, low_threshold, high_threshold)
 ```
-The two threshold parameters control the cutoff ranges of what gradients between pixels are to be considered edges and which are not.
+The two threshold parameters control the cutoff ranges effecting which gradients between pixels are considered to be edges, and which are not.

 - Any gradient greater then the high threshold is considered as an edge.
 - Any gradient lower then the low threshold is not considered as an edge.